elexis/elexis.github.io/README.md

-Starting point for web resources
+Repository containing all files for the multilinguel elexis.info